 Both the graduate and undergraduate divisions at FIT maintain qualifications for faculty hires based on criteria established for their respective disciplines.
 The School of Graduate Studies and the School of Liberal Arts and Sciences both require that full-time faculty possess the terminal academic credential in their fields, as well as provide evidence of scholarly achievement, professional activity, and teaching experience, depending on the discipline and unique nature of each program.
 The School of Business and Technology requires a master's degree at the time of hiring as well as seven years professional experience and teaching experience.
 In addition to a master's degree, the School of Art and Design requires substantial professional experience and teaching experience, while also considering scholarship and creative works, depending on the discipline.
-Requirements for part-time faculty also vary by school and sometimes vary by department; all schools set minimum educational requirements as well as other requirements, including professional and management experience, scholarly achievement, or other professional accomplishments (Hiring Criteria SGS; Hiring Criteria: B&T; Hiring Criteria: SLA; Hiring Criteria: A&D).
-Within the first 30 days of hire, full-time and part-time faculty members are required to supply official transcripts for all degrees earned, sent directly to the Office of Human Resources from each degree-granting institution.
-New faculty receive these instructions as part of the new hire onboarding process.
+Requirements for part-time faculty also vary by school and sometimes vary by department; all schools set a minimum educational requirements as well as other requirements, including professional and management experience, scholarly achievement, or other professional accomplishments (Hiring Criteria SGS; Hiring Criteria: B&T; Hiring Criteria: SLA; Hiring Criteria: A&D).